-Hope could already hear the sounds of the party as she drove into the estate, a serene and well-maintained compound containing eight homes, a swimming pool, tennis court, and carefully tended lawns.
-It was beautiful, the sort of place you went to live when your hustling paid off and you became a real Lagosian, one who has arrived.
+Hope could already hear the party as she drove into the estate, a serene and well-maintained compound containing eight homes, a swimming pool, tennis court, and carefully tended lawns.
+It was beautiful, the sort of place you went to live when your hustling paid off and you became a real Lagosian, one who had arrived.

 There were people were milling all around.
-A few were dancing, others talking and many more seated beneath the canopies eating and drinking.
-The band was playing some of the new Nigerian songs, with beats that entered into your brain, hooked into the tissue like pinworms, made you sing along even though you hated the lyrics, and made you dance even though you had no idea what the singers were talking about.
+A few were dancing, and many more seated beneath the canopies eating and drinking.
+The band was playing some of the new Nigerian songs, the ones with beats that entered your brain, hooked into the tissue like pinworms, made you sing along even though you hated the lyrics, and made you dance even though you had no idea what the singers were talking about.

 “Hope!”
-It was Greg’s wife Mimi.
+It was Greg’s wife Mimi, who had also been a casual friend of Hope’s from university.
 She was a petite woman, jovial and always incredibly stylish.
-Right now, she was hurrying up to greet Hope, dressed in a well-made Woodin ensemble, with none of the infirmity you would expect from someone who just gave birth a week before.
+Right now, she was hurrying to greet Hope, dressed in a well-made Woodin ensemble, with none of the infirmity you would expect from someone who just gave birth less than a month before.
 “Why are you just coming?” she scolded.
 “The party is almost over.”

 They both laughed.
-It was true, Hope thought.
-Almost all the parties she attended these days were for children.
+It was true, Hope realised, almost all the parties she attended these days were for children.

 Hope nodded, allowing herself to be led towards Greg, who was carrying the sleeping baby.

 “Engineer!”
 Greg was holding the baby very carefully, as if any wrong move would spoil something irreplaceable.
 “How now?”

 Hope replied with a smile.
 “I’m fine o.”
 She peered at the baby’s peaceful face.
 “Wow, he looks so much like you already.”